flows-network/issue-tracker/README.md

   </a>
 </p>

-[Deploy this function on flows.network](#deploy-your-own-code-review-bot-in-3-simple-steps), and you will get a Discord 🤖 to sync with the GitHub issues with specified labels.
-It helps DevRel and maintainers of open-source projects to interact with the community automatically!
+[Deploy this function on flows.network](#deploy-your-own-github-issue-tracker-bot-in-3-simple-steps), and you will get a Discord 🤖 to sync with the GitHub issues with specified labels.
+Label helps the open-source projects manage the GitHub issues.
+This bot can help DevRel and maintainers of open-source projects to interact with the community based on different labels automatically!
 For example, we can build a bot to send the GitHub issue with `good first issue` to the `contributor` channel on Discord based on this template.

 <img width="800" alt="image" src="https://github.com/flows-network/issue-tracker/assets/45785633/2ebfc405-c99a-4703-95d9-13871c65b250">

 The issues will appear as separate threads, and any updates made to the issue on GitHub, such as adding a new label or comment, will be synchronized with the corresponding thread on Discord.

-## Deploy your own github issue tracker bot in 3 simple steps
+## Deploy your own GitHub issue tracker bot in 3 simple steps

 1. Create a bot from a template
 2. Configure the bot on a Discord channel